 Passport to Peoplehood

-The success of Camp Be’chol Lashon is due to its innovative curriculum, Passport to Peoplehood (P2P), that raises awareness about the racial, ethnic, and cultural diversity of Jews around the world, highlighting inclusion, diversity and connection as hallmarks of Judaism.
-P2P centers on the vision of Jews as a global multicultural people, engaging in the history and traditions that define each unique culture, as well as recognizing the shared values that connect all Jews.
+The success of Camp Be’chol Lashon is due to its innovative curriculum, Passport to Peoplehood (P2P), that raises awareness about the racial, ethnic, and cultural diversity of Jews around the world, highlighting inclusion, diversity and connection.
+P2P centers on the reality of Jews as a global multicultural people, engaging in the history and traditions that define each unique culture, as well as recognizing the shared values that connect all Jews.

 Each day campers use their “passports” to “travel” to a different country to encounter Judaism through the history and culture of the Jewish community in that region.
-Using text, dance, music, film, art, and cooking, the Camp Be’chol Lashon travel-the-world approach allows campers to learn experientially.
+Using music, dance, art, film and cooking, the Camp Be’chol Lashon travel-the-world approach allows campers to learn experientially.

 Arts & Crafts